Discord Connector

 |---|---|---|

-| DiscordConnector | discord-connector.ts | discord.js client lifecycle, gateway intents, event handler registration, message routing |
+| DiscordConnector | discord-connector.ts | discord.js client lifecycle, gateway intents, event handler registration, message routing, voice/attachment detection, file upload |

-| DiscordManager | manager.ts | Multiple connector management, message pipeline, tool embeds, IChatManager implementation |
+| DiscordManager | manager.ts | Multiple connector management, message pipeline, voice transcription and attachment processing, run-card/tool embeds, IChatManager implementation |

-| CommandManager | commands/command-manager.ts | Slash command registration via Discord REST API, interaction routing |
+| CommandManager | commands/command-manager.ts | Slash command registration via Discord REST API, interaction and autocomplete routing |

 | MentionHandler | mention-handler.ts | Bot mention detection via message.mentions, role mention handling, conversation context building from channel history |